FIRSTRobotics/fms-manual/source/index.rst

 FMS Manual
 ==========

-.. important:: Please note that this FMS documentation is *in progress*.
+.. important:: Please note that this FMS documentation is *in progress* of being updated for 2023.
 Read at your own risk.

 .. toctree::
    :maxdepth: 2